ML-Project-ccny/ASL-Learner/README.md

 | 13 | ResNet152 + separate models for pairs of misclassified letters + background removal | Akash | 100% | --- | --- | 100% | 82% | --- | --- | 60% | 95% |
 | 14 | Regnet_y_32gf + background removal | Akash | 100% | --- | --- | 100% | 80% | --- | --- | 62% | 92% |

-Experiment 12 was concluded as the best in terms of model performance.
+Experiment 12 was concluded to be the best in terms of the model performance.

 #### Experiment Parameters
 | # | Model | Epochs | Transforms | Hyperparameters | # of Dense Layers | Units per layer | # of Conv Layers |